joestubbs/tokens-api/README.md

 2. `make build.api` - Build a new version of the API container image.
 3. `make migrate.upgade` - Run any new migrations (this step is only needed if new files appear in the `versions` directory).migrations
-4. `docker-compose up -d tenants` - start a new version of the Tenats API.
+4. `docker-compose up -d tokens` - start a new version of the Tokens API.

 #### New DB Schema
 During initial development, the database schema can be in flux.
 Changes to the models require new migrations.
 Instead of